jagrafft/presentations/julia_data_analysis/presenter_notes.md

     2. Context of Results
         - Scale and overlapping authority heavy confounders
         - Domains of expertise do not transfer
+        - Pass, near pass, no pass
     3. Large-Scale Test Construction
         - Speaking in general terms here
 5. **The Data**
     1. Sources
-        - Multiple years' data aggregated into an organized set
+        - Multiple years' worth aggregated into a set
     2. Set
     3. Integrity Issues
+        - "Precision" limited to *ones* place
+        - "Independence relationship" requires handling
+            - Source of confounding
+            - State of California warns about this on data download page
+        - 2017 results \&\& SB response
             - Foundational epistemic uncertainty critically degrages inductive model results
             - Aleatory uncertainty also affected, but structural defects are less of a problem for associative assertions
-6. **Preparation**
+6. **Data Preparation**
     1. Execution Environment
         - "Average" hardware
         - Docker imposes significant resource constraint
+            - ~3.87GB (Pull up Activity Monitor?)
     2. &nbsp;
-        - Look at
+        - Look at `data_preparation.md`
 7. **Applying Julia Functions**
     - Largely code
-8. **Lastly**
+8. **Thank you!!**
     - Summarize
     - Take questions
     - Code/presentation on GitHub